webfp/tor-browser-selenium/README.md

 * WebGL is not supported in the headless mode started with `headless=True` due to a Firefox bug ([#1375585](https://bugzilla.mozilla.org/show_bug.cgi?id=1375585)).
 To enable WebGL in a headless setting, use `pyvirtualdisplay` following the [headless.py](https://github.com/webfp/tor-browser-selenium/tree/master/examples/headless.py) example.

 ## Reference
-Please consider citing this repository if you use `tor-browser-selenium` in your academic publications.
+Please use the following reference if you use `tor-browser-selenium` in your academic publications.

 ```
 @misc{tor-browser-selenium,